Environmental and wildlife regulations

 Nine offshore marine aquaculture fisheries reserves have been established in and around Port Phillip, marked by navigation aids with 'Aquaculture' written on the yellow 'X' crossbar.
 They are lit at night.
 Recreational users in surrounding waters should proceed with caution if near or entering the reserves.

-For further information contact Fisheries Victoria.
+For further information contact Victorian Fisheries Authority.

 Boating in marine national parks and sanctuaries